cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-4-podman-unbound.md

 ## About Podman

-Given that **NixOS** is configured using `.nix` files, it might seem straightforward to simply install the necessary services without worrying about containerization.
+Since **NixOS** is configured using `.nix` files, it might seem straightforward to install the necessary services directly, without containerization.
 In many cases, this approach makes sense, as the overhead and complexity of containerization may not always be justified.
 However, considering the vast number of pre-configured **Docker** images available that meet our needs, I see no reason not to take advantage of them by using **Podman**.

 ### Why Podman Instead of Docker?

 There are several advantages to using **Podman** over **Docker**.
-While this topic could easily warrant its own article, here are a few key points:
+While this topic could warrant its own article, here are a few key points:

 1. **Daemonless Architecture**: Podman does not require a central daemon to run containers.
 Each container runs as a child process of the Podman command, improving security and reducing the risk of a single point of failure.
 2. **Rootless Containers**: Podman allows containers to be run without requiring root privileges, enhancing security by reducing the attack surface.